-> Rentschler Field Development
+Rentschler Field Development

 Beginning with the opening of the UCONN Football Stadium at Rentschler Field in 2003, and Cabela's in late 2007, the Town continues to work closely with the State, the property owner and the designated developer in an effort to open up the site to development.
+As of this writing, an outlet mall representing a \$100 million investment in the community is close to being finalized.

-> The Library
+The Library

-Using a grant from the State coupled with \$2 million of bond money, the Town is in the final stages of a \$9 million library renovation.
+Using a grant from the State coupled with \$2 million of bond money, the Town completed a \$9 million library renovation.
 The renovation includes an expansive addition, stack space, meeting rooms, updated technology, a museum, and a rare book room, all with a focus on East Hartford's tobacco and aeronautical history.
-Reopening is scheduled for April, 2015.
+The grand reopening occurred September 26, 2015.

-Energy Efficiency and Solar Power
+Energy Efficiency

-The Town has contracted with Ameresco to retrofit 5,000 streetlights with LED technology. \$500 thousand in one time rebates will be received from C L and P and coupled with lower electricity costs will pay off this retrofit over the next seven years without increasing costs.
+The Town retrofitted 5,000 streetlights with LED technology. \$500 thousand in one time rebates were received from Eversource and coupled with lower electricity costs will pay off this retrofit over the next seven years without increasing costs to the taxpayer.